vporton/algebraic-general-topology/README.md

 The following PDF files are also created by the command `make all`:

-* `addons.pdf` - future addons for the book volume 1, which are yet not enough ripe to be included into the book.
+* `addons.pdf` (rough draft) - future addons for the book volume 1, which are yet not enough ripe to be included into the book.
-* `volume-2.pdf` - "volume 2" of the book.
+* `volume-2.pdf` (rough partial draft) - "volume 2" of the book.
 It is meant to contain materials which refer to more advanced prerequisites: category theory, classical pointfree topology, etc.
 * `ideas.pdf` - a list of short future research ideas

 ## Branches ##